Henry Ossian Flipper: 10th Cavalry Regiment

-In July 1877, Flipper reported to Fort Sill in the Indian Territory, for assignment with the 10th Cavalry.
-But the 10th was not at Fort Sill, they were at Fort Concho.
-He was not assigned to a cavalry troop, but given work assignments including engineering a ditch to drain a swamp that was malaria-infested.
-He supervised the construction of roads and telegraph lines.
-Finally, Flipper received orders to report to Fort Concho in West Texas in October 1877 and was assigned to 'A' Troop.
-He was the first nonwhite officer to lead buffalo soldiers of the 10th Cavalry.
+In July 1877, Flipper reported to Fort Sill in the Indian Territory, for assignment with the Tenth U.S. Cavalry.
+But the Tenth was not at Fort Sill, they were at Fort Concho.
+He was assigned to "A Troop", and given many assignments including engineering a ditch to drain a swamp that was malaria-infested called "Flipper's Ditch" which is a National Historic Landmark.
+He supervised the construction of roads and telegraph lines from Fort Elliot to Fort Sill and again to Gainesville, Texas.
+He was the first nonwhite officer to lead buffalo soldiers in battle.

 Captain Nicholas M. Nolan, the commander of 'A' troop, was the officer assigned to teach him about being a cavalry officer.
 Nolan was censured by several white officers for allowing Flipper into his quarters for dinner, where his daughter Kate was present.
 Nolan defended his action by stating that Flipper was an "officer and a gentleman" just like any other officer present.

 In August 1878, Captain Nolan married his second wife, Anne Eleanor Dwyer, in San Antonio, Texas.
 They had one child, a girl.
 Anne's sister, Miss Mollie Dwyer, arrived shortly after Troop A moved to Fort Elliott in Texas in early 1879.
 Mollie Dwyer and Flipper became friends and often went riding together.
 Nolan was the de facto commander of Fort Elliott and he made Flipper his adjutant.
 Flipper received high marks from his commander.
 However, rumors and letters hinted at improprieties against Flipper, an African American and Dwyer, a Caucasian.
-It was the beginning of a smear campaign.
 During the next many months, he sent and received letters from Mollie.

-In the fall of 1879, a Federal Marshal named Norton, armed with blank warrants, began a quarrel with a county judge.
-Other county officials stepped in to defend the judge and Norton arrested all of them with his armed men.
-Norton took the county men to Fort Elliott to be placed in the guardhouse.
-Nolan was required by law to accept the prisoners, and Nolan apparently talked with the Wheeler County Judge.
-The telegraph lines then were suddenly cut and Nolan decided to act.
-Flipper gathered the prisoners in the middle of the night, and with two soldiers, set off for another fort in Indian Territory.